cyrild2000/netaccess/README.md

 clientId in clientId
 The file Net2Ctx.tsx is in the directory services under src/app dir

+This project uses Next React and Typescript language CSS powered by Bootstrap

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).